ENCCS/veloxchem-workshop/content/index.rst

        We will work within `Jupyter notebooks <https://jupyter.org/>`_.
 We have set up this lesson such that it can be run entirely within your browser, using cloud infrastructure.
        You can also use your own computer, provided that it has the necessary tools installed.
-If you do not already have these installed, we recommend that you set up an isolated software environment using ``conda``.
-Detailed instructions can be found on the :doc:`setup` page.
+If that is not the case, please follow these :ref:`detailed instructions <setup>`.

    Day 2
        You will need access to a supercomputer.
 Any questions on how to use a particular HPC resource should be directed to the appropriate support desk.
-Detailed instructions on how to set up the software stack can be found on the :doc:`setup` page.
+Please follow these :ref:`detailed instructions <compiling>` on how to set up the necessary software stack.

 .. toctree::